Paul Kirtley: Career history

-Kirtley left Woodlore in 2010 to pursue other opportunities within outdoor education, including starting his own wilderness skills training company and writing a blog.
+Kirtley left Woodlore in 2010 to pursue other opportunities within outdoor education, including starting his own wilderness skills training company, Frontier Bushcraft, starting his own blog and collaborating with other YouTube survival channels.
+In 2021 he published his first book, Wilderness Axe Skills and Campcraft.

 Wilderness bushcraft blog

 Kirtley now authors a regarded Wilderness Bushcraft Blog posting articles on bushcraft skills, tracking, wild foods and wilderness first aid.

 Kirtley's work has been gaining interest within the bushcraft community, where his articles are regarded as well written and accurate.